chromaui/chromatic-docs/composition.md

 #### Branch: `https://<branch>--<appid>.chromatic.com`

-If you want your local Storybook to compose the latest Storybook on `master`, use the branch permalink.
+If you want your local Storybook to compose the latest Storybook on `main`, use the branch permalink.
 This is useful for folks who work on multiple Storybooks simultaneously.

 - Building a component library in React and Vue at the same time
 - Monorepos with multiple inter-connected Storybook projects